vacp2p/rfc/content/docs/rfcs/38/README.md

 ## Phase One: Querying

-A node selects $k$ nodes randomly from the complete pool of peers in the network.
+A node selects `k` nodes randomly from the complete pool of peers in the network.
 This query is can optionally be weighted, so the probability of selecting nodes is proportional to their weight.  [[Explain weighting needs]].